open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ## 11.4 Filtering & Input Components

 ### 11.4.1 DatePicker
-The ```DatePicker``` component allows the user of the app to select a date, that can then be used in our callbacks.
+The ```DatePicker``` component allows the user to select a single date or a date range, that can then be used in our callbacks.
 There are two types of date pickers, both part of the DCC library:
-- ```DatePickerSingle``` consists of one single date selection that the user can input.
-By clicking on the object a calendar will pop-up, allowing the user to pick a date
+- ```DatePickerSingle``` consists of one single date selection: by clicking on the object a calendar will pop-up, allowing the user to pick a date
 - ```DatePickerRange``` is similar to the previous component, but includes two date selections, which should be read as "start" and "end" dates.

 The two components have very similar properties - the complete list is available [here](https://dash.plotly.com/dash-core-components/datepickerrange); the main ones are: